 Talking Hormones and HRT with Dr. Samantha Newman

-I managed to get some time in Dr. Samantha Newman's schedule to talk to her about hormonal changes that occur as we go through menopause and I've recorded our chat and created the first episode of my new podcast, Dangerous Age - the myth, muck and magic of menopause and beyond.
+I managed to get some time in Dr. Samantha Newman's schedule to talk to her about hormonal changes that occur as we go through menopause and I've recorded our chat in this podcast episode Dangerous Age - the myth, muck and magic of menopause and beyond.

 Sam Newman is not only a GP, she is a women's health export and has her own private practice, FEMALEGP, where she sees women in person, or online (I have to say this whole new online way of delivering medicine has a real place in today's healthcare).
 She's passionate about making a difference for women and to really giving time and space to hear about and help with their health issues.

 Menopause is a strange time and what we may think is normal, is not normal, and also, Sam reminds us, what are we prepared to accept as the new normal?
 Sounds like gobbledegook?
 Welcome to menopause mind!

 Seriously though, like many women, I've been through the menopause transition, no period for a few years and I'm pretty positive about the menopause experience.
 I had never even considered HRT as an option, for no other reason than, it just wasn't on my radar.

 I had been putting my fatigue and slowly increasing State of Blah down to my impossibly long 'to do' list, running my business single-handedly and never really getting the chance to recover from the past seven years (during the menopause transition) which also saw both my parents becoming ill and dying.
 With all that going on, I hadn't even thought that maybe hormones had a role to play in Blahdom.